-Banners are defined as written or printed stationary or fixed matter that are larger than 14 inches by 22 inches.
-Units planning to display a banner at the Twin Cities campus University must follow this procedure:
+Signs and banners are defined as written or printed stationary or fixed matter that are larger than 14 inches by 22 inches.
+Units planning to display a sign or banner at the Twin Cities campus must follow this procedure:

 - Determine sponsoring University unit and arrange funding.

-- Include the event name, date, time, and name of the sponsoring department or registered student group in the Submittal Request.
+- Include the event name, date, time, and name of the sponsoring department or registered student group in the request.

-- Determine event information of banner and contact University Sign Shop or other professional sign fabrication company.
+- Determine event information of the sign or banner and contact University Sign Shop or other professional sign fabrication company.

-- Prepare the banner in accordance with U Standards for University departments and Campus Life Programs.
-See the University Relations website, How to Convey the University Brand.
+- Prepare the banner in accordance with U Standards for University departments and Student Life Programs.
+See the University Relations website, Our Brand.
 Registered Student Organizations follow U Standards but are not to use the U Brand.

 - Install the banner according to University Construction Standards (see Building Standards: Appendices - Appendix F: Twin Cities Signage and Graphic Standards).

-Forward a banner request to the designated campus contact.
-When the need arises, the Signage Committee will be convened to review requests for signage and/or banners that are not specifically addressed here or in the University Wide Signage and Graphic Standards.
+Forward a sign or banner request to [email protected].
+When the need arises, the Signage Committee will be convened to review requests for signage and/or banners that are not specifically addressed here or in the University Wide Signage and Graphic Standards web page.

 Banners smaller than 14 x 22 inches should follow guidelines in the Postings section.